GyroZepelix/GyroZepelix/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; "Computer programming is a wonderful hobby that can turn into a career.
-It creates a sense of joy and prosperity to see the program come to life.
+- 🤔 &nbsp; "Creating something is a beutiful passion to have, making things out of the thin air around us bring me great joy"

 <h3> 🛠 &nbsp;Tech Stack</h3>